1,225 Major Merit Scholarships – Updated List

 - Talent – These scholarships are given to students demonstrating specific talents such as music, art, theater and dance.

-These major merit scholarships are targeted at the best and brightest high school students.
+These full ride scholarships and full tuition scholarships are targeted at the best and brightest high school students.
 Generally, these students have GPAs of 3.5 and above and ACT scores in the 28-36 range, although there are many scholarships listed that do not require specific GPAs or test scores.

-I do a major review on the list twice a year to catch any changes to the scholarships offered and the links to the school websites and send out updates to all current purchasers.
+I do a major review on the list twice a year to catch any changes to the full ride scholarships and full tuition scholarships offered by colleges and the links to the school websites.
+I then send out updates to all current purchasers.

 I hope you will find this to be a useful tool as you look for a great deal on a college education for your student!
 You can purchase your copy here.